Best-Rated Clothes Dryers

 • A rough rule of thumb is that the capacity of your dryer should be double that of your washing machine.
 While you don’t need to aim for exactly double, your dryer needs to be quite a bit larger than your washing machine.

-• When a dryer states its capacity in kg, that refers to the weight of the clothes once dry.
+• When a dryer states its capacity in kilograms, that refers to the weight of the clothes once dry.
 Not while they’re damp, straight out of the washing machine.

 Also, consider the following: